jennapederson/automating-cicd-on-aws-with-github-actions/content/09_clean_up/_index.md

 ![](/images/nav-cloud9.png)

-Select the Delete button to delete the environment and confirm by typing the confirmation text.
+Select the "Delete" button to delete the environment and confirm by typing the confirmation text.

 ![](/images/delete-cloud9.png)